MarcoMartins86/CDRSandbox/README.md

 ### Using CsvHelper library to parse the CDR file
 Why reinvent the wheel?
 This library looks like it is well maintained and performant and does what we need.

-### ClickHouse.Client with Dapper libraries to handle Clickhouse data communication
+### ClickHouse.Client with Dapper libraries to handle ClickHouse data communication
 ClickHouse.Client library is a ADO.NET client for ClickHouse and at first glance, seems to be the best one out there.
 The bulk insertion seems to be very well implemented.
 Dapper helps out when fetching query results and convert them to objects.